fourmulaic/speechify-unlimited-patch/README.md

 This is one of my projects which I did only for fun.
 **Please use this for educational propose only.**

+# Patch Features 😍

+  1. NO MORE DAILY WORD LIMITS
+  2. UNLOCK ALL VOICES
+  3. GET ACCESS TO ALL PREMIUM FEATURES

 # How to use
   1. First install the speechify chrome extension from chrome web store. [speechify.com](https://speechify.com/)